soukaryag/heardle-spotify/README.md

 - [ ] General enhancements
     - [ ] Fix the back and fwd buttons, right now they just does history(-1), but that's wrong (1pt)

+### Backend
+- [ ] Complete refactor and abstraction of code (it's ugh lee right now)
+- [ ] Add schemas, design database structure and collections
+- [ ] Use spotify as primary auth to fetch user data from mongo
+- [ ] Rework frontend to connect to backend endpoints for data flow, tear down cached data

 ## Credits